The Most Common Causes of Chest Acne and How to Get Rid of ItJanuary 11, 2023

 Any major hormonal changes (think: puberty, periods and pregnancy) or fluctuations in the body can send our oil-producing sebaceous glands into overdrive.
 This can clog pores and potentially lead to chest pimples.
 If you’re noticing changes in your hormones, talk to a doctor.

 Touching Your Chest

 We’ve heard it over and over again: Don’t touch your skin!
 Our fingertips are covered in oil and bacteria that can transfer onto the chest.
-If you apply any skincare products to your chest with your hands, make sure you wash them first.
+Before you apply any skincare products to your chest, make sure you wash your hands first.

 Hypersecretion of Oil

 When your skin is dry, whether because of wind, cool temperatures or prolonged sun exposure, it can start to produce excess oil in order to compensate for the loss of moisture.
 When excess oil mixes with dead skin cells, bacteria, dirt and debris, it can cause acne.
 That’s why it’s important to apply hydrating products on your neck and chest during your morning and nighttime skincare routines.